Schlomon/Dash-Codelab-Tutorials/site/codelabs/Using-DashJS-with-JavaScript-in-VSCode.md

 If you were typing along you should have noticed that Typescript shows you autocompletion results for available properties and methods on classes and instances (e.g. `new Dash.Client()`, `client.getWalletAccount()`, etc).
 With that you can play around with what the SDK has to offer.

-For a more technical and in-depth documentation see <https://dashplatform.readme.io/docs>.
-Expecially under the Tutorials section.
+For more examples see <https://dashplatform.readme.io/docs/tutorial-connecting-to-evonet> and <https://dashevo.github.io/DashJS/#/>.